asyncmax/pshell/README.md

 ### options.echoCommand (default: `true`)

 If truthy, prints the command string to the console.
 If you specify a function, it gets called like `func(exec, args)` with `this` set to the options object.
+If you return `false` from the function, the command is not executed. `childProcess` and the result object of the promise are `null` in this case.

 ### options.ignoreError (default: `false`)